-It will be important that we can sustain our approach for the next 12 to 18 months as we continue to live with COVID-19.
+It will be important that we can sustain our approach through the winter and for the next 12 to 18 months as we continue to live with COVID-19.
 The plan outlines the funding received and the next steps in the government road map.
 An assessment of risks and equality impacts are also included.

 We are committed to effectively and proactively managing the spread of the virus, to minimise its prevalence and the impact of coronavirus within our communities.
 This plan is Salford’s response – it is a whole council, whole system response.
 Together with people across the city we will do all we can to prevent, control and reduce transmission of the virus; to protect the vulnerable; to prevent increased demand on health care services; and to address health protection, infection control and environmental health associated impacts which will support the city’s social and economic recovery.